Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 - vCJD was discovered in the United Kingdom in 1996.
 It's a relatively new disease compared to CJD, which was discovered in 1920.

-- All people who have developed variant Creutzfeldt-Jakob disease have lived in a country inhabited by cows with BSE.
+- All of the people who have developed variant Creutzfeldt-Jakob disease have lived in a country inhabited by cows with BSE.
 CJD hasn't been linked to BSE.

 - Researchers believe that with the exception of three people, everyone to date who has become ill with vCJD became infected by eating contaminated beef.
 The three exceptions are thought to have become infected by receiving contaminated blood during a transfusion.